 After around five minutes of calling, we could hear the cracking of branches in the distance, behind our platform.
 The noise in the branches continued, until overhead we could see flashes of orange as a pregnant female orang-utan came through the canopy together with her baby.
 I was taking photos when our guide informed us that another orang-utan is on the way – this time a male.

 The orang-utan mama sensed him and disappeared in the jungle.
-However this orang-utan didn’t stay long as well.
+However, this orang-utan didn’t stay long as well.
 Another male was on its way to get some food.
 It was an enormous orang-utan male – the alpha male of this sanctuary.
 Guards pushed everyone further away from the eating platform as this guy likes to walk on the ground.
 We looked at him in awe.
 He was massive!
 I couldn’t believe that this was happening.
-I have only watched those animals in the TV and now I’m only 5 metres from wild orang-utans!
+I have only watched those animals on the TV and now I’m only 5 metres from wild orang-utans!
 They are so beautiful!
-I even turned my camera off for few minutes and just enjoyed that moment.
+I even turned my camera off for a few minutes and just enjoyed that moment.

 How do you get there?
-We got there with our rented car, but you can take a local bus from Kuching.
+We got there in our rented car, but you can take a local bus from Kuching.
 It takes around 45 minutes.
 There are also a bunch of tour companies that organise excursions around Kuching.
 With them, you can pair a visit to Semenggoh with a kayaking experience, visiting a longhouse, or some hiking, for example.
 However, I found their prices quite high as we paid only 10 Ringgits to get inside.

 3. GET TRIBAL AT SARAWAK CULTURAL VILLAGE

 Our last stop was Sarawak Cultural Village, located on the Santubong Peninsular, at Damai, where the amazing Rainforest World Music Festival was happening – it’s probably an hour’s drive away.

 This place is known as a local “living museum”, the village features the traditional buildings of the indigenous people of Sarawak.